ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Private keys MUST be stored and/or transmitted securely.

 *No mechanism should exist that would allow a single entity to deprive a Principal Owner of their identifier without their consent.
 This implies that:*

+Preconditions:

+* Baseline Protocol Implementation (BPI) is installed and configured for testing.
+* Private keys are generated and used within the BPI.
+* Secure storage and transmission mechanisms are in place for private keys.

+Test Steps:

+1. Review the BPI configuration and settings related to private key storage.
+2. Initiate a secure transmission of a private key.
+Attempt to intercept and compromise the transmission of the private key.
+Verify the security of the transmission.
+3. Review the security standards and best practices followed for private key storage and transmission.
+Evaluate the BPI's adherence to these established security practices.

+Expected Results:

+1. Private keys should be stored in a secure manner that is not easily accessible to unauthorized users.
+2. The private key transmission should be securely encrypted and resistant to interception or compromise.
+3. The BPI's handling of private keys should comply with recognized security standards and best practices.

+The requirement is met if all expected results are met.
+The requirement is not met if any of the results are not meeting test expectations.

 #### **[CR7]<[D11]**
 Once a namespace is created within the context of a DPKI, it MUST NOT be possible to destroy it.